xing/jungle/README.md

 # Jungle

-A command line tool to extract dependency graph statistics from a CocoaPods-based Xcode project.
+A Swift command line tool to extract dependency graph statistics from a CocoaPods-based Xcode project.

+You can read more information about dependency complexity in our Technical article ["How to control your dependencies"](https://medium.com/@OswaldoRubio/how-to-control-your-dependencies-7690cc7b1c40).

 ## Installation